For many members, the central club

 food for whatever meals you will be at the site for, as well

 as snacks.
-We don't have any facilities at Black Star Canyon,
+We don't have any facilities at the Orange County Star party,

 so food there should be ready-to-eat.
 At Anza, there are stoves